-You have already learned about all the amazing stuff you can do with connectors in your PowerPoint 2010 slides -- all the way from drawing connectors to formatting connectors.
-Many times when you draw connectors between shapes, the connector may use the shortest path between two shapes -- this might mean that your connector overlaps other shapes, text boxes, or any other object that you don't want to overlap.
-You might have another reason to use a longer connector between two shapes as well -- whatever your reason may be, the good news is that you can easily reroute your connectors -- either automatically or manually.
+You have already learned about all the amazing stuff you can do with connectors in your PowerPoint 2010 for Windows slides, all the way from drawing connectors to formatting connectors.
+Many times when you draw connectors between shapes, the connector may use the shortest path between two shapes—this might mean that your connector overlaps other shapes, text boxes, or any other object that you don't want to overlap.
+You might have another reason to use a longer connector between two shapes as well.
+Whatever your reason may be, the good news is that you can easily reroute your connectors—either automatically or manually.

 Reroute Connectors Automatically